brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 Verify he or she was added by refreshing your employee application, or view the changes in the Atlas "collection" browser.

-__Next Steps:__ add some charts to your application with the [Embed Atlas Charts](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/charts) in your application tutorial.
+__Next Steps:__ add some charts to your application with the [Embed Atlas Charts](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/charts) tutorial.